The Open Championship will return to the Ayrshire coast in 2016 when the 145th Open Championship is played at Royal Troon.

 This natural links course offers undulating fairways, occasionally interrupted by three meandering burns.
 Greens that are cleverly located in naturally folded ground, some protected by burns whilst others guarded by sand dunes.

-Glasgow Gailes course designer, former Open Championship winner, Willie Park always believed this links to be one of his best creations.
+Gailes Links course designer, former Open Championship winner, Willie Park always believed this links to be one of his best creations.

 The classic layout is tough, fair and traditionally Scottish, wild heather and gorse define the fairways and the greens are guarded by strategically placed bunkers.